 If this happens our dedicated team will be there to support you and help get your service up and running as quickly as possible.

 For more, see the rest of our Home Move FAQs.

 How do I pay my home phone & broadband bill?

-The quickest and easiest way to make a payment is to set up a Direct Debit:
+The quickest and easiest way to make a payment is Online:

 Alternatively, you can make one-off payments (€5 or more) with your Credit or Debit card here

-If you have never accessed My Vodafone Home you can quickly register here.
+If you have never accessed My Vodafone At Home you can quickly register here.